4est-is-Forrest/square-iron/content/docs/about/role-experience.md

 #### _ServiceNow_

-While at Atos, I worked with a variety of ticketing systems but almost all of them were different instances of the ServiceNow platform.
+In my role at Atos, I work with a variety of ticketing systems but almost all of them are various instances of the ServiceNow.
 My experience includes GUI navigation, ServiceNow's Client JavaScript, encoded URL queries and ServiceNow's web services (JSON, CSV, Excel).

-In my efforts to automate as well as work around road blocks, I understand a great deal about the inner workings of ServiceNow from an administrator's stand point including ACLs and server side JavaScript.
+In my efforts to automate as well as work around road blocks, I understand a great deal about the inner workings of ServiceNow from an administrator's stand point including ACLs and server-side scripting.

 #### _IAM & LDAP Frameworks_